DanielJu0925/Investigation-on-League-of-Legends/README.md

 between the blue side winrates and leagues since it is statistical test instead of randomized controlled trials.
 It could still be a strong evidence if we try to solve the main question further in the future.
-The leagues where the games are held still have a great probabiltiy to effect the winrates of two sides, and the PCS league in the hypothesis test is a great example to examine that
+The leagues where the games are held still have a great probabiltiy to effect the winrates of two sides, and the PCS league in the hypothesis test is a great example to examine that.